-Baptisms (Christenings) are usually conducted on the 4th Sunday of the month in a separate service at 12noon.
+Baptisms (Christenings) are usually conducted on the 3rd Sunday of the month in a separate service at 12.00 pm.

-If you are an adult and would like to know more about the Christian Faith with a view to being Baptised then do speak to one of the clergy and consider joining us on one of our nurture courses, Faithbook and Pilgrim, see the relevant pages for more information.
+If you are an adult and would like to know more about the Christian Faith with a view to being Baptised then do speak to Matthew and consider joining us on one of our nurture courses, Faithbook and Pilgrim, see the relevant pages for more information.